falcosecurity/falco-website/content/en/docs/plugins/developers_guide.md

 #### `virtual ss_plugin_rc init(const char* config) = 0`

 Initialize a plugin.
 This is *not* the constructor, but is called shortly after the plugin object has been allocated.
 The config is the config provided in the `plugin_initialize()` function.
 The plugin can parse this config and save it in the object.
+This method should return SS_PLUGIN_SUCCESS on success, SS_PLUGIN_FAILURE on failure.
+In case of failure, an error string can be set via set_last_error().

 #### `virtual void destroy() = 0`